matgorka/extcl/README.md

   `linsert! listVarName index ?element...`

   These are sister commands to exTcl's `ldelete` and Tcl standard commands: `lrange` and `linsert`.
-Their syntax is almost the same with a slight change - the first argument isn't a list, but the variable name of a list.
+Their syntax is almost the same as their original counterparts with a slight change - the first argument isn't a list, but the variable name of a list.
 These commands with *bang* mutate the variable (naming convention is inspired by Scheme).

   They are shorthands for already existing functionality: